Acceptable Targets: Pastis notes in one commentary that French people are one of the few groups he never gets called out for making fun of.

 Rooting for the Empire: Based on the comments posted on the Go Comics website, many readers want the Crocs to catch and kill Zebra.

-Tear Jerker: Surprisingly common, however, the infamous "Israel bus" strip around Christmas one year is soul-crushing, as is Pastis' commentary on it.
+Tear Jerker: Surprisingly common.
+However, the infamous "Jerusalem bus" Sunday strip from shortly after Christmas 2003 is especially notable and absolutely soul-crushing, as is Pastis' commentary on it.

 What Do You Mean, It's Not for Kids?: The main characters are all Funny Animals who make Incredibly Lame Puns on a regular basis.
 Perfect for kids, right?
 Then they start talking about current events and issues kids probably don't know about.
 And then there are the deaths.
 And the (albeit censored) swearing.
 And a bunch of other family-unfriendly activity.
 Yeah, this is one of those few comics meant just for older readers than all ages.